 - You make great friends at the Clinic.
 In many cases people have paired up permanently.

 - You learn heaps about training, the need to hydrate (drinking water), avoiding or coping with injury, the best type of running shoe, stretching, running in cold weather, road safety and diet.

 - The Clinic sweatshirts, T-shirts, and singlets are cool.
 Wear them around Wellington, Auckland, or overseas and they are an immediate talking point.
 (Hey – you’re from Noo Zeeland?).
-We also have Clinic jackets, wind and showerproof running parkas, sports bags, and back packs – all with the Clinic logo and name and at subsidised cost price.

 - Pack running is a great way of seeing scenic Wellington.
 There’s no city in the world that can give you such a variety of running and walking tracks so close to the city centre.
 The Southern Walkway, Eastern walkway, Ataturk Memorial, Mt Victoria walking tracks, Mt Lowry, a Capital City, the Botanic Gardens, the harbour and bays, Colonial Knob, the Skyline, the Brooklyn turbine, Roller Coaster, around the perimeter of the Karori Sanctuary, Tinakori Hill, Massey Memorial, Otari Bush, Kaiwharawhara Gorge, Belmont Trig, Red Rocks and may more tracks.

 - The Clinic organises social events and runs.
-Depending on demand, we often organise a bus to the Rotorua Marathon.

 - It is great to catch up with members of the pack each week.
 In many cases people lead lives that are so fascinating they would make great plots for Shortland Street.